hfour/exercises/README.md

 # H4's collection of test exercises

 This repo contains a collection of exercises that we sometimes use for demonstration and interviewing purposes.
-The repo contains only specifications, not the solutions or any code.
-If you've been sent on of these exercises, please complete it in a github repository that you created and send the link to whoever is your contact at H4.
+The repo contains only specifications, not the solutions.

+If you've been tasked with one of these exercises, please complete it in a new github repo send the link to whoever is your contact at H4.

 ## The List